gelijergensen/FingerTrees/README.md

 # FingerTrees
 An implementation of 2-3 finger trees à la [Hinze &amp; Paterson 2006](https://www.staff.city.ac.uk/~ross/papers/FingerTree.pdf), including several applications.

+This project is one part of my Haskell portfolio, which can be found [here](https://github.com/gelijergensen/Haskell-Portfolio).

 # Finger Trees as Functional Data Structure

 In this section, we present an introduction to some of the theory of 2-3 finger trees.